-The Rate Smoothing Adjustor (RSA) shall be established at the beginning of the Plan based on a three-year forecast of (1) non-power costs, (2) power supply costs and revenue, and (3) income taxes, and (4) an estimated return on equity for each year of the Plan.
-Based on this forecast, The RSA shall establish an annual amount that is either added to or subtracted from the forecasted revenue requirement of FY20, FY21, or FY22, in order to set a Projected Smoothed Base Rate for each fiscal year.
+The Rate Smoothing Adjustor ("RSA") shall be established at the beginning of the Plan based on a three-year forecast of (1) non-power costs, (2) power supply costs and revenue, and (3) income taxes, and (4) an estimated return on equity for each year of the Plan.
+Based on this forecast, The RSA shall establish an annual amount that is Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 30 of 35 either added to or subtracted from the forecasted revenue requirement of FY20, FY21, or FY22, in order to set a Projected Smoothed Base Rate for each fiscal year.
 The Projected Smoothed Base Rate represents the projected average rate path target for each fiscal year in the Plan that would be required to collect the then-forecasted revenue requirement at a uniform projected rate change percentage over all three years.

-Together with the RSA, a regulatory asset or liability account will be established at the beginning of the Plan based on this forecast to account for any adjustments to the forecasted costs or revenues in each fiscal year that are necessary to establish the "Projected Smoothed Rate."
+Together with the RSA, a regulatory asset or liability account will be established at the beginning of the Plan based on this forecast to account for any adjustments to the forecasted costs or revenues in each fiscal year that are necessary to establish the Projected Smoothed Rate.
 The regulatory asset or liability will reverse over the term of the Plan and will be zero at the end of the Plan.

-G. RESIDUAL ADJUSTMENTS

-The collection/return of all Adjustors under this Plan shall continue beyond the term of the Plan as allowed by this Plan or otherwise ordered by the Commission.
-Any over/under collection for any Adjustor under this Plan remaining at the end of its term and not yet subject to a Commission order regarding its collection or return shall be deferred and addressed in the Company's next base rate case.
+G. Residual Adjustments The collection/return of all Adjustors under this Plan shall continue beyond the term of the Plan as allowed by this Plan or otherwise ordered by the Commission.
+Any over/under collection for any Adjustor under this Plan remaining at the end of its term and not yet subject to a Commission order regarding its collection or return shall be deferred and addressed in a future regulation plan or rate filing.
+VI.
+RECOVERY OF THE RETAIL REVENUE, POWER SUPPLY, AND MAJOR STORM ADJUSTORS The recovery of the Retail Revenue, Power Supply, and Major Storm Adjustors will be in accordance with the following methodology: